Facebook’s recent outage reminded me that more people I know are dropping it like a bad habit.

 I’m rapidly becoming one of them.
 Using Facebook for business building is a waste of time.
 The culture is toxic and my work is controversial enough that the people who would respond to it there would eat up my time with pointless arguments.

-And since most of them are my real life friends there are two dynamics value will not be created:
+And since most of them are my real life friends there are two dynamics at play preventing value creation:

 - They aren’t potential customers; as friends they should get my opinions for free.